-Besides the policyholder, no-fault/PIP car insurance typically applies to:
+Besides the policyholder, no-fault/PIP car insurance in New Jersey typically applies to:

 Depending on whether the "Basic" or "Standard" option is chosen at the time of of a car insurance policy purchase, New Jersey no-fault/PIP insurance covers: